Panorama City X-Ray Technician Schools

 Aspiring X-ray technicians typically need an associate's degree in radiologic technology or a similar field.
 Three such programs are offered by public schools near Panorama City, CA. They all prepare students to sit for certification exams through the American Registry of Radiologic Technologists (ARRT) and the State of California, Department of Public Health, Radiologic Health Branch.
 This article offers details on the courses and clinical experiences required in the featured colleges' programs -- all of which are accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Also included is a table of statistics that you can use to compare the institutions.

-- Los Angeles City College, located about eight miles from downtown Panorama City, offers a radiologic technology associate degree program that can prepare graduates for certification in fluoroscopy, intravenous contrast administration and digital imaging.
+- Los Angeles City College, located about 13 miles from downtown Panorama City, offers a radiologic technology associate's degree program that can prepare graduates for certification in fluoroscopy, intravenous contrast administration and digital imaging.

-- Situated roughly 26 miles from Panorama City's downtown area, El Camino Community College offers an associate degree in radiologic technology program that includes the study of fluoroscopy in the curriculum.
+- Situated roughly 24 miles from Panorama City's downtown area, El Camino Community College offers an associate's degree in radiologic technology program that includes the study of fluoroscopy in the curriculum.

 Comparison of Schools